 Based on the EUHT self-evaluation report, the repetition number of TCH transmission in Urban Macro-URLLC test environment assumes 12 in DL and 8 in UL.
-Only TCH in low-error mode can support repetition scheme, according the section 1.2 above.
+Only low-error mode can support repetition scheme of TCH, according the section 1.2 above.
 Therefore, EUHT technology should use low-error mode in the entire Macro-URLLC test environment for reliability evaluation.

 As the analysis in part B of section 1.2, a cell is in one mode in one frame.